bjuppa/metatagbag/README.md

 In addition, if `unique()` is called with parameters, matching tags will only appear once in the new `MetaTagBag` (also keeping the last).

-## Development & Testing

-`composer test` from the project directory will run the default test suite.

-If you want your own local configuration for phpunit, copy the file `phpunit.xml.dist` to `phpunit.xml` and modify the latter to your needs.